ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: PROPOSED METHOD

 \subsection{Overall Network Architecture}

-The overall architecture of ARCNet is illustrated in Fig.~\ref{fig:3}.
-Given a degraded image $\mathbf{I_{D}} \in \mathbb{R}^{1 \times H \times W}$, ARCNet adopts a U-shaped structure via the residual learning strategy to achieve the end-to-end mapping from $\mathbf{I_{D}}$ to the clean image $\mathbf{I_{B}}$.
-It initially applies a convolution to $\mathbf{I_{D}}$ to obtain low-level feature embeddings $\mathcal{\mathbf{F_{0}}} \in \mathbb{R}^{C \times H \times W}$.
-Then, the feature is further enhanced through a double convolution and LeakyReLU unit to obtain $\mathbf{F_{1}}$.
-Subsequently, these shallow features pass through the asymmetric sampling module and Column Non-uniformity Correction Module (CNCM) to eventually transform into deep features $\mathbf{F_{d}} \in \mathbb{R}^{C \times H \times W}$.
-During the sampling stage, two Residual Haar DWTs (RHDWTs) and one residual pooling are employed to reduce the feature size and enrich the feature information, while transposed convolution is used to recover the original size of the feature map.
-The ablation study in Sec.~\ref{sec:AbStudy} will discuss the specific details of the asymmetric sampling architecture.
-CNCM serves as a core feature enhancement module, which finely splits stripe noise and captures textural details.
-To incorporate low-level details with high-level semantics, encoder features are concatenated with decoder features through long-skip connections~\cite{16}.
-Subsequently, a $1\times1$ convolution operation is performed to reduce channels by half at all levels.
-Finally, a double convolution and LeakyReLU unit further enrich high-resolution features $\mathbf{F_{d}}$.
-A convolution layer followed by a Tanh activation is applied to the refined features to generate the residual image $\mathbf{I_{N}} \in \mathbb{R}^{1 \times H \times W}$, which is then transmitted to the degraded image to obtain the restored image $\mathbf{I_{B}} \in \mathbb{R}^{1 \times H \times W}$.
-In ARCNet, the activation functions use LeakyReLU.
-Furthermore, except for the sampling structure, all convolutions employ a padding operation to maintain consistency in the feature space size.
+The overall architecture of ASCNet is illustrated in Fig.~\ref{fig:3}.
+It incorporates Column Non-uniformity Correction Modules (CNCM) into an asymmetric U-shaped structure to learn the residual mapping from $\mathbf{I}_{D}$ to the clean image $\mathbf{I}_{C}$.
+Specifically, given a degraded image $\mathbf{I}_{D} \in \mathbb{R}^{1 \times H \times W}$, ASCNet applies a convolution to $\mathbf{I}_{D}$ to obtain low-level feature ${\mathbf{F}_{0}} \in \mathbb{R}^{C \times H \times W}$.
+Then, ${\mathbf{F}_{0}}$ is further enhanced through two consecutive convolution and LeakyReLU units to obtain shallow feature $\mathbf{F}_{1}\in \mathbb{R}^{C \times H \times W}$.
+Subsequently, this shallow feature is sequentially downsampled and feature-enhanced by passing through three groups of RHDWT and CNCM to achieve information encoding.
+Based on the analysis in Section~\ref{sec: MWCNN}, pixel shuffles are utilized as upsamplers in the decoding stage.
+To capture low-level details and high-level semantics, long-skip connections are adopted to fuse encoded and decoded features, and $3\times3$ convolutions are applied to ensure decoded features have the same channel dimension with encoded features.
+Subsequently, the $1\times1$ convolution is performed to reduce channels of fused features by half.
+CNCM is employed to enhance the fused features, which finely split stripe noise and capture textural details.
+Finally, further two consecutive convolution and LeakyReLU units are utilized to enrich high-resolution features $\mathbf{F}_{d}$.
+A $1\times1$ convolution and Tanh activation are applied to $\mathbf{F}_{d}$ to generate the residual image $\mathbf{I}_{N} \in \mathbb{R}^{1 \times H \times W}$, which is then added with the degraded image $\mathbf{I}_{D} \in \mathbb{R}^{1 \times H \times W}$ to obtain the restored image $\mathbf{I}_{O} \in \mathbb{R}^{1 \times H \times W}$.
+We will discuss the effectiveness of pixel shuffle in Section~\ref{sec: Asymmetric}.